Cisco-Talos/MBRFilter/README.txt

   Copyright (C) 2016 Cisco Systems Inc

   Thanks to Andrea Alleivi for suggested fixes.
-  Thanks to Aaron Adams for reviewing the code.
+  Thanks to Aaron Adams and Ilja Van Sprundel for reviewing the code.

   No warranty: use at your own risk.